ray-project/ray/doc/source/cluster/kubernetes/user-guides/gke-gcs-bucket.md

 kubectl exec -it raycluster-mini-head-xxxx -- /bin/bash
 ```

 In the shell, run `pip install google-cloud-storage` to install the Google Cloud Storage Python client library.

+(For production use cases, you will need to make sure `google-cloud-storage` is installed on every node of your cluster, or use `ray.init(runtime_env={"pip": ["google-cloud-storage"]})` to have the package installed as needed at runtime -- see <https://docs.ray.io/en/latest/ray-core/handling-dependencies.html#runtime-environments> for more details.)

 Then run the following Python code to test access to the bucket:

 ```python
 import ray